hakeemsalman/awesome-cheatsheet/Javascript/JS-Basics-part-1.md

 ## 3 Modern Mode

-`"use strict"` or `'use strict'` is located at the top of a script, the whole script works the “modern” way.
+1. `"use strict"` or `'use strict'` is located at the top of a script, the whole script works the “modern” way.
+2. To fully enable all features of modern JavaScript, we should start scripts with "use strict".
+3.

 ```javascript
 1. 'use strict'